openedx/edx-documentation/en_us/developers/source/architecture.rst

 Mobile Apps
 ===========

-Open edX includes a mobile application, available for iOS and Android, that allows learners to watch course videos and more.
+The Open edX project includes a mobile application, available for iOS and Android, that allows learners to watch course videos and more.
 EdX is actively enhancing the mobile app.

 =========
 Analytics
 =========

 Events describing learner behavior are captured by the Open edX analytics pipeline.
-The events are stored as JSON in S3, processed using Hadoop, and digested, aggregated results are published to MySQL.
+The events are stored as JSON in S3, processed using Hadoop, and then digested, aggregated results are published to MySQL.
 Results are made available via a REST API to Insights, an IDA that instructors and administrators use to explore data that lets them know what their learners are doing and how their